teegre/MPCW/README.md

 ## 3. Usage

-Commands can be invoked directly from the command line.<br>
+Commands can be invoked directly from the command line.
 Also, it is possible to call **MPCW** functions (ie. as keyboard shortcuts to be used in a tiling window manager), by entering:

 `mpcw [command]`